Primal Instincts

 Berserker Frenzy

-Rage Power: Berserker Frenzy
+Persistent Rage Power:

-Starting at 11th level, while raging you can use a bonus action to maintain the rage to also enter into a frenzy until the rage ends.
-When you use this ability and on subsequent turns, you can make an attack with a melee weapon you are wielding as part of this bonus action.
+When you use you persistent rage feature and on subsequent turns when you use a bonus action to maintain your rage, you can make an attack with a melee weapon you are wielding as part of this bonus action.

 Bloodthirst